sam33r/tmux-init/README.md

 ## What is this not good for?

 Fine-grained control over splits, nested splits, and other advanced window/pane management.
-It's goal is to have a simple, config-less way to initialize tmux sessions.
+Its goal is to have a simple, config-less way to initialize tmux sessions.

 ## Installation